AndrasCsorba/Piaggo-GSAP-Scroll-landing-page/README.md

 Installation and Usage
 To view and interact with this project:

-Download or clone the repository to your local machine.
+Download or clone the repository to your local machine or live demo.

 Ensure all files are in the same directory.

 Install Required Resources:

-Update the style.css file if necessary to point to the downloaded fonts (e.g., @font-face with src: url('/fonts/FontName.woff2');).

 Images: The project references specific images: